In this post I’m going to show you what type of tile (ceramic or porcelain or stone) is the best choice for your shower walls & shower base, and why.

 This also causes a serious and very irritating problem of tile immobility.
 Nothing is worse than your tiles being stuck in place after being set into the tile mortar…. not being able to adjust them at all because the mortar is too dry and stiff.

 A terrible situation all around if you’ve ever experienced it.
-And because of the poor bonding, your tiles can eventually delaminate over time.
+And because of the poor bonding, your ceramic tiles can eventually delaminate over time.

 Use a Bonding Agent